jupyter-book/thebe/docs/minimal_example.rst

 A minimal example
 =================

-This page illustrates a minimal setup to get Thebe Lab running, using `mybinder <http://mybinder.org/>`_ as a kernel (i.e. computation backend) provider.
+This page illustrates a minimal setup to get Thebe running, using `mybinder <http://mybinder.org/>`_ as a kernel (i.e. computation backend) provider.
 This guide will go step-by-step in loading Thebe and activating it so that your code cells become active.